-Carol Danvers, recently known as Ms. Marvel, has adopted the mantle of Captain Marvel.
-Remembering her late friend and mentor, Helen Cobb, she undertakes the vast legacy of Captain Marvel with a renewed vigor.
+Carol Danvers, known throughout most of her superhero career as Ms. Marvel, has now adopted the venerated superhero mantle of Captain Marvel.
+In remembrance of her late friend and mentor, Helen Cobb, Carol has undertaken the vast legacy of Captain Marvel with renewed vigor.

 In the 1960's, Carol Danvers made her comic book debut as a beautiful and highly capable young woman who had managed to overcome gender-typing and excel in challenging military occupations normally dominated by men.
 She was already an ace fighter pilot, a former officer in the U.S. Air Force, and a former CIA agent when she was hired as the head of security of NASA headquarters at Cape Canaveral.
 One of Carol's co-workers at NASA was a Dr. Phillip Lawson, who was secretly the alien Kree super-agent named Mar-Vell.